FionnMcGoldrick/computational-theory/README.md

 ### Universal References

+- [Computational Theory GitHub Repo](https://github.com/ianmcloughlin/computational-theory) - *Base resource for the notebook.
+Used for understanding the notebook and problem requirements.
+Also, for notes on understanding many concepts relevant to this notebook.*

 - [NIST (Secure Hash Standard)](https://csrc.nist.gov/pubs/fips/180-2/final) - *Used for getting the necessary formulas to complete the problems.*

 - [NumPy Docs](https://numpy.org/doc/) - *Used to understand NumPy functionalities, use cases, and also for NumPy syntax.*